 - Bisacodyl (Dulcolax®) 5mg tablets.
 These are usually sold as a box of 10 tablets, but you’ll only need to take 1 tablet.

 - NuLYTELY® solution and flavor packs (cherry, lemon-lime, orange, and pineapple).
 This comes in a 1-gallon (128 ounces) bottle, but you’ll only need to drink ½ gallon (64 ounces).
-Your doctor will give you a prescription for this.
+Your healthcare provider will give you a prescription for this.

 1 Day Before Your Procedure

-A clerk from the Admitting Office will call you after 2:00 pm the day before your procedure.
-If you’re scheduled for your procedure on a Monday, you’ll be called on the Friday before.
+A staff member from the Admitting Office will call you after 2:00 pm the day before your procedure.
+If your procedure is scheduled for a Monday, they’ll call you on the Friday before.

 On the morning of the day before your procedure, add lukewarm water to the NuLYTELY, filling it to the top of the line on the bottle.
 Add a flavor pack, if you choose.
 Use only a flavor pack that was provided with your NuLYTELY.